maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 We were young and everything was right

-When all the things we did just seemed work
+When all the things we did just seemed to work

 Now the news is old